 Our brain requires information in order to function properly, and it depends on different chemicals (hormones) to provide it with the information it needs.
 For example, a chemical called Serotonin tells the brain when we are full.
 Without it, we would eat ourselves to death without even knowing it.
 These chemicals are called Neurotransmitters as they transmit various signals to our brain.
 So if for some reason the level of Serotonin increases, we’d generally not feel hungry and can go on for days without eating.
 As a result, we’ll burn up all the stored energy in the body, get weaker by the day, and eventually die.

 For Anxiety or Panic Disorder, the most responsible Neurotransmitter is called Norepinephrine (Epi) or Adrenalin.

 This is the actual stress hormone.
 Based on the theory of evolution, almost all animals have it.
 It was originally designed for protection and self-preservation.
 Nor(epi)nephrine tells the brain to prepare for a ‘fight or flight’ response.
-This is what causes elevated heart rates, an increase of energy, and the hardening of the muscles.
+This is what causes elevated heart rates, an increase in energy levels, and the hardening of the muscles.
 All these are good if you are under attack, but a frequent and high release of this chemical can cause muscle spasms, seizures, and heart attacks.
 The sweaty palms, the shivering, the chest pain, and the dry mouth are all indications that a massive amount of Norepinephrine is being released and it’s affecting your heart as well as the central nervous system.
 Pretty soon headaches and nausea will ensue.

 The way we go about an average day is by having a balanced flow of these chemicals.
 If for some reason, one of them increases more than the normal level, we start to experience abnormalities.
 We know for sure that a huge amount of Norepinephrine is released when we are under stress.
 What we don’t know is what other chemicals increase or decrease.
 It varies from person to person.